ServiceStack/servicestack.net/MyApp/_posts/2023-11-20_net8-best-blazor.md

 the most sense, either on a page-by-page or component basis, or by choosing `RenderMode.InteractiveAuto` which uses **InteractiveWebAssembly** if the WASM runtime is loaded or **InteractiveServer** if it isn't.

-### Full Stack Web UI

-We believe the static rendering default and its opt-in flexibility makes .NET 8 Blazor a game changer as it should become the default choice for developing any kind of .NET Web App, especially as Blazor can also be utilized within existing ASP.NET MVC and Razor Pages Apps.

 ### Enhanced Navigation FTW

-Ultimately I expect Blazor's new **Enhanced Navigation** is likely the feature that will deliver the biggest UX improvement users will experience given it's enabled by default and gives traditional statically rendered Web Apps instant SPA-like navigation responsiveness where new pages are swapped in without needing to load an entire page or any of its resources.
+Ultimately I expect Blazor's new **Enhanced Navigation** is likely the feature that will deliver the biggest UX improvement users will experience given it's enabled by default and gives traditional statically rendered Web Apps instant SPA-like navigation responsiveness where new pages are swapped in without needing to perform expensive full page reloads.

 It's beauty lies in being able to do this as a mostly transparent detail without the traditional SPA complexity of needing to manage complex state or client-side routing.
+It's a smart implementation that's able to perform fine-grained DOM updates to only parts of pages that have changed, providing the ultimate UX of preserving page state, like populated form fields and scroll position, to deliver a fast and responsive UX that previously wasn't attainable from the simplicity of a Server Rendered App.

-It's implementation does pose some challenges in implementing certain features, but we'll cover some approaches we've used to overcome them.
+Its implementation does pose some challenges in implementing certain features, but we'll cover some approaches below we've used to overcome them below.

+### Full Stack Web UI

+Blazor's static rendering with enhanced navigation and its opt-in flexibility makes .NET 8 Blazor a game changer, expanding it from a very niche set of use-cases that weren't too adversely affected by its Interactivity mode downsides, to becoming a viable solution for developing any kind of .NET Web App, especially as it can also be utilized within existing ASP.NET MVC and Razor Pages Apps.

 ### Benefits over MVC and Razor Pages